appium/appium-espresso-driver/README.md

 mode | string | yes | One of the supported UI mode names: `night` or `car`. | night

+### mobile: startLogsBroadcast

+Starts Android logcat broadcast websocket on the same host and port where Appium server is running at `/ws/session/:sessionId:/appium/logcat` endpoint.
+The method will return immediately if the web socket is already listening.
+Each connected webcoket listener will receive logcat log lines as soon as they are visible to Appium.
+Read [Using Mobile Execution Commands to Continuously Stream Device Logs with Appium](https://appiumpro.com/editions/55-using-mobile-execution-commands-to-continuously-stream-device-logs-with-appium) for more details.

+### mobile: stopLogsBroadcast

+Stops the previously started logcat broadcasting websocket server.
+This method will return immediately if no server is running.
+Read [Using Mobile Execution Commands to Continuously Stream Device Logs with Appium](https://appiumpro.com/editions/55-using-mobile-execution-commands-to-continuously-stream-device-logs-with-appium) for more details.

 ## Backdoor Extension Usage

 Espresso driver allows to directly invoke a method from your application under test using `mobile: backdoor` extension.
 If `target` is set to `application` then methods will be invoked on the application class.
 If target is set to `activity` then methods will be invoked on the current application activity.
 If target is set to `element` then methods will be invoked on the selected view element.
 Only 'public' methods can be invoked ('open' modifier is necessary in Kotlin).
 The following primitive types are supported for method arguments: "int", "boolean", "byte", "short", "long", "float", "char".
 Object wrappers over primitive types with fully qualified names "java.lang.*" are also supported: "java.lang.CharSequence", "java.lang.String", "java.lang.Integer", "java.lang.Float", "java.lang.Double", "java.lang.Boolean", "java.lang.Long", "java.lang.Short", "java.lang.Character", etc.